Nicklaus Children's Hospital

 The Nicklaus Children's Hospital Blood and Marrow Transplant Program offers the following services to its patients and families:

-- New BMT unit which opened in Fall of 2016 and includes 7 private HEPA filtered, positive pressure patient rooms.
+- Expanded, private, BMT Unit includes 7 private HEPA filtered, positive pressure patient rooms.

-- Family room for our Bone Marrow Transplant families with a dining area, refrigerator, microwave, and a full bathroom with a shower.
+- A family room for our Bone Marrow Transplant families with a dining area, refrigerator, microwave, and a full bathroom with a shower.

 - Complimentary laundry services are offered through the hospital’s Michael Fux Family Center